fruit/sfCacheTaggingPlugin/README.markdown

                                             # if "tags" is NULL (~), it will
                                             # be the same as cache (e.i. sfMemcacheTaggingCache)

-              metadata:
-                class: CacheMetadata        # this class responses to save/fetch data and tags
-                                            # from/to cache with custom serialization/de-serialization
               logger:
                 class: sfFileCacheTagLogger # to disable logger, set class to "sfNoCacheTagLogger"
                 param: